 Both fish provide good amounts of selenium.
 Studies 6 show selenium may help to protect the following:

 - Thyroid health

-Cod contains almost 500 mg of potassium while sea bass has 290 mg.
 Potassium is beneficial for reducing sodium intake.
-It helps the body reduce fluids and rids excess sodium 9.
+It helps the body reduce fluids and rids excess sodium 8.
 This process helps to reduce blood pressure.

-One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, does sea bass taste like cod?
+One of the most important things people takes into consideration when choosing a fish or fishing is its taste.
+Let’s take a detailed look at their tastes.

 See bass and cod have a mild to sweet taste but sea bass is sweeter.
 Cod tastes more buttery and is a little more tender than the meatier sea bass.

-Sea bass has a mildly sweet flavor and is one of the most flavorful fish.
-For people who don’t prefer a fishy smell or taste, sea bass is a good choice.
-Sea bass is medium-firm but flaky and oily.
+Sea bass is good to eat and has a mildly sweet flavor and taste.
+It is one of the most flavorful fish.
+For people who don’t prefer a fishy smell, flavor or taste, it is a good choice.
+The fleshy meat is medium-firm but flaky and oily.

 When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
-If you have some sea bass, you may ask, can I substitute sea bass for cod?
+If you have only one type of fish you may be wondering if you can substitute one for the other.

 Sea bass can substitute for cod due to their similar mild to sweet tastes.
 Sea bass is a little more tender and may fall apart easier so it shouldn’t substitute for grilling.
 Sea bass can substitute for cod when baking, frying, poaching and broiling.

 When substituting for fish try to stick to the following: